mintpancake/catch_me_game/readme.md

 If time runs out before the word is filled, the game is over directly.
 ### Ranking Method
-If a player passes all ten levels, he/she could be credited to the leaderboard.
-The player with more time left will get a higher ranking.
+After the game, the player will be credited to the leaderboard.
+The player who passes more levels with more time left will get a higher ranking.
 ***
 ## Planned Functions
 ### 1. Preparation